Independent. Human-Curated. Established 2007.

 - Answer questions in your area of expertise.
 Subreddits like r/AskReddit, r/explainlikeimfive, and niche Q&A subs reward helpful answers.

 - Share genuinely interesting content.
-Not your own stuff — share articles, tools, or resources you've found that the community would value.
+Not your own stuff β share articles, tools, or resources you've found that the community would value.
 If it gets upvoted, your karma grows.

 - Avoid karma farming.
-Reposting popular content or commenting "this" adds nothing and experienced Redditors will call it out.
+Reposting popular content or commenting "this" adds nothing, and experienced Redditors will call it out.
 Quality over quantity.

-Finding & Using the Right Subreddits
+Part 3 Β· Subreddits Finding and Using the Right Communities

 Subreddit Discovery